The slider software was designed by Garry P. Spencer

 sliderV2

-Place the following functions in the <HEAD> section of your HTML document.
+Place the following functions inside of a <SCRIPT> block in the <HEAD> section of your HTML document.

 // Call the 'sliderInit' function from the <BODY> onload event handler.

-// It initializes all <SPAN> objects whose width is 17px.
+// It initializes all <DIV> objects whose width or height is 17.

 function sliderInit() {